 Figure 2-1.
-Initial Console Screen
+Initial Console Screen after logging in

-Commands are entered at the command prompt, DES-3526:4#.
+Commands are entered at the command prompt, DES-3500:4#.

 There are a number of helpful features included in the CLI.
 Entering the ? command will display a list of all of the top-level commands.